Ravixdu07/Ravixdu07/README.md

 ### 💫 About Me
 I am a **Data Science undergraduate** based in **Sri Lanka** with a passion for precision and efficiency.
 I blend technical analysis with creative design to build functional and aesthetic solutions.

-- 🔭 **Currently working on:** Data Science projects & Creative Design portfolios.
+- 🔭 **Currently working on:** Data Science projects, Creative Design portfolios & along with other sorts of Websites .
 - 🌱 **Currently learning:** Advanced Python, Database Management, and R.
-- ⚡ **Fun fact:** I treat my code optimization with the same perfectionism as my PC hardware specs.
+- ⚡ **Fun fact:** I treat my code optimization with the same perfectionism as my PC hardware specs!

 ---